TrevorBushnell/TrevorBushnell/README.md

 ### Hi there 👋

 I'm a student of data science and statistics.
-On my way to becoming a data scientist.
 I use Python, R, and Julia to do my data science and computational mathematics tasks.

 #### Resources
 Check out any of these public resources that I have pubicly available: